-My son is a young adult now.
+My son is an adult now.
 Burritos still hold a special place in his heart.
-Chipotle has become his 'taqueria' of choice.** And, in spite of Chipotle's occasional forays into new products (like a short-lived plant-based chorizo offering with pea protein), Chipotle's been kind to him.
+Chipotle has become his 'taqueria' of choice.** And, in spite of Chipotle's occasional forays into new products (like a short-lived plant-based chorizo offering with pea protein), Chipotle's been good to him.

 We get that certain cuisines can be 'no fly zones' when you manage food allergies.
 But, we also hope you can find a path to safely explore some of the foods and cultures you love with your family, whether you venture out to eat or adventure in your own kitchen.

 Happy Cinco de Mayo! (however you celebrate it)